War Is A Lie

 Please support your local bookstores, but if you buy it from Amazon, please buy it on April 5th to put it at the top of the charts on day one.

 War Is A Lie is a thorough refutation of every major argument used to justify wars, drawing on evidence from numerous past wars, with a focus on those that have been most widely defended as just and good.
 This is a handbook of sorts, an engaging, always informative manual that can be used to debunk future lies before the wars they’re deployed to justify have any chance to begin.
-For this edition of the book, the original 2010 version has been updated and expanded with material on lessons from America’s most recent wars, more pointers on what can be done to end warmaking, and an epilogue that analyzes new trends in war lying and in resistance to it.
+For this edition of the book, the original 2010 version has been updated and expanded with material on lessons from the United States’s most recent wars, more pointers on what can be done to end warmaking, and an epilogue that analyzes new trends in war lying and in resistance to it.
 No one to whom you give this book can claim they haven't been warned!

 David Swanson is an author, activist, journalist, and radio host.
 His books include When the World Outlawed War, and War No More: The Case for Abolition.
 Swanson serves as director of World Beyond War, and host of Talk Nation Radio.
 He blogs at DavidSwanson.org and WarIsACrime.org.
-He was a 2015 Nobel Peace Prize nominee.
+He was a 2015 and 2016 Nobel Peace Prize nominee.
 Swanson was instrumental in exposing the Downing Street Minutes and other evidence of Iraq war lies.

 The first edition of War Is A Lie had a huge impact in 2010 and was published in the United States, Europe, and China.
 It has been taken out of print in preparation for the new one.